Martian lava tube: Detection and access

-There has been increased interest in the identification and investigation of lava tubes because they could present scientists with information regarding the geological, paleohydrological, and supposed biological histories of the planet.
+There has been increased interest in the identification and investigation of lava tubes because they could present scientists with information regarding the geological, paleohydrological, and perhaps biological histories of the planet.
 When speaking about lunar lava tubes, Dr. William "Red" Whittaker, CEO of Astrobotic Technology, states that "something so unique about the lava tubes is that they are the one destination that combines the trifecta of science, exploration, and resources."
 Access to uncollapsed sections of lava tubes can be done by entering at the end of rille, through skylights, or by drilling or blasting through the roof of a lava tube.
 Initial exploration of lava tubes may involve rovers, but with difficult challenges.
 Traditional skylights have large rubble piles directly below them (as seen in the first figure) which would be an obstacle for the rover.
 The vertical drop that the rover would have to perform would also have to be taken into consideration, as well as the ability of the rover to remain in communication with assets at the surface or in orbit.